 * AdaptationDisplacement: Inspired by the book ''The World Without Us'' which, due to its success and also to perhaps because it was named one of ''Time'' Magazine's Books of the Year for 2007, suddenly made this subject very popular.
 The Magazine/NationalGeographic Channel also had a [[DuelingShows very similar show]] at the same time called ''Aftermath: Population Zero''.

 * InferredHolocaust: Not just the humans, but the animals that are bound to die in our absence.

 ** The thought that our precious friends will become vicious hunters.
 The notion that animals will forget you and humanity in due time.
-The fact that the smaller and weaker pets, such as toy breeds, will survive along with some of the more poorly designed breeds.
+The fact that the smaller and weaker pets, such as toy breeds, will not survive along with some of the more poorly designed breeds.

-*** How about the fact that eventually, given millions of years, there will be no trace of evidence that we humans were ever here, save for perhaps some fossils if we get so lucky.
+** Eventually, given millions of years, there will be no trace of evidence that we humans were ever here, save for perhaps some fossils if we get so lucky.
 All of our achievements, all of our buildings, all of our records now lost and buried with time.
 Like we never existed in the first place.

 ** Also the RealLife fate of the animals in the New Orleans aquarium, nearly all of which died after Katrina because the facility was evacuated and nobody was there to keep their tanks' water from turning foul with wastes.